RESEARCH

 Our mathematicians, statisticians, engineers and computer scientists perform fundamental research and advanced quantitative analysis, and utilize cutting–edge technology to identify and create new strategies in the investment arena.

-Our organization and our people are diligent students of several of the best schools of statistical learning (in the tradition of Hastie, Tibshirani and Friedman at Stanford) as well as machine learning.
+Our organization and our people are diligent students of several of the best schools of statistical learning (in the tradition of Hastie, Tibshirani and Friedman at Stanford.)
 We deploy state-of-the-art software, including many packages from the R statistical language such as caret and mlr along with their underlying boosting, bagging and tree-based classification and regression methods.

 It is this core belief in the academic foundation and principles of our work that inform our approach to investing.

-As our researchers develop new strategies they write and share white papers to explain their findings.
+As our researchers develop new strategies they write and share published papers to explain their findings.

 A Practitioner’s Defense of Return Predictability

-[Paper Link; How to replicate “Practitioner’s Defense PDF; White Paper Indicators PDF]
+[Paper Link; How to replicate “Practitioner’s Defense PDF; Paper Indicators PDF]

 The paper discusses a six-month horizon model that leverages correlation screening to combine a constantly changing collection of twenty academically referenced variables in order to demonstrate forecasting efficacy.
 Using a walk forward simulation in which positions in SPY are taken proportional to the model forecast equity risk premium, this approach indicates simulated strategy yields of more than twice the annual returns of a buy-and-hold strategy and a corresponding Sharpe ratio four times that of buy-and-hold.